-0. Preparation OSPi 1.43+ comes with a laser-cut acrylic enclosure.
+0. Preparation OSPi 1.4x comes with a laser-cut acrylic enclosure.
 Enclosure assembly instructions can be found in this Youtube Video.
-You can do so either before or after the following setup steps. - If the RTC battery (CR1220) is not pre-installed, insert the battery to the brown battery jack, with positive (marked by +) facing up. - If terminal blocks are pre-installed, you need to first remove all terminal blocks before assembling the acrylic enclosure.
-1. Test Power Supply

-Insert the sprinkler transformer wires into the orange terminal, then plug it into the matching terminal on OSPi.
+You can do so either before or after the following setup steps. - From version 1.44, the real-time clock (RTC) and battery have been removed. - If terminal blocks are pre-installed, you need to first remove all terminal blocks before assembling the acrylic enclosure. - In some kits, the acrylic pieces may be replaced by 3D printed versions (\this is due to shortage of acrylic supply that occurred during the COVID-19 pandemic).
+1. Test Power Supply First Make sure the sprinkler transformer is unplugged to begin with.
+Insert the sprinkler transformer wires into the orange terminal block, tighten the terminal block screws.
+Then plug the orange terminal into the matching terminal on OSPi.
 The green LED should light up, indicating power is on.
 See pictures below.

 Warning: if the LED doesn't light up, please unplug the power immediately.
-If you can't figure out the problem, send an email to support@opensprinkler.com.
-2. Attach RPi to OSPi OSPi has two support pillars (one next to the square-shaped inductor, one under the RF transmitter pins) that match the screw holes on RPi (except RPi 0 which doesn't have these screw holes).
-First, install the support pillars to the OSPi board; then, plug RPi into OSPi through the 2x20 pin headers, with SD card slot facing the left, and USB and Ethernet jack facing the right.
+If you can't figure out the problem, contact the support at support.opensprinkler.com 2.
+Attach RPi to OSPi OSPi has two support pillars (positions marked in the left image below) that match the screw holes on RPi (except RPi 0 which doesn't have these screw holes).
+First, install the support pillars to the OSPi board (note: in some kits these support pillars are replaced by 3D printed version, in which case just plug those in firmly into the OSPi board); then, plug RPi into OSPi through the 2x20 pin headers, with SD card slot facing the left, and USB and Ethernet jack facing the right.
 Double check the orientation and make sure all pins are aligned.
+Any misalignment may result in damage to RPi.
 The two screw holes should also match the support pillars.
 Insert RPi all the way to the end.
 The USB and Ethernet connector should go through the cutouts on the PCB.

 3. Web Connectivity OSPi fits a nano-size USB WiFi dongle.
 You can insert the dongle into any of the available RPi USB ports.
 If you prefer wired connection, note that there is no special cutout for the Ethernet cable, you can take out one side panel of the laser-cut acrylic enclosure, or alternatively use a Dremel to make a cutout yourself, in order to allow Ethernet cable to pass through.
-If you use RPi 3 and notice dropped performance of built-in WiFi, you probably need to use a separate USB power adapter to power it directly from its microUSB port.
+If you use RPi 3 or 4 and notice dropped performance of built-in WiFi, you probably need to use a separate USB power adapter to power it directly from its microUSB port.
 You can take out one of the side panels to allow the microUSB cable to pass through.
 4. Wiring Sprinkler Valves To connect a sprinkler valve, insert one wire to the COM (common) terminal, and the other wire to any of the station terminals (1-8).
 The COM terminal has two ports - they are internally connected so either port is fine.
 To connect multiple valves, one wire from each valve should come together and go to the COM terminal; and the other wire from each valve goes to an individual station terminal.
 See the diagram below.